-This study is divided into detailed case studies and

-economic case studies.
-One is a fixed flat plate and a one axis tracking PV system simulations from economic and environmental view points by using three indices in the Gobi desert.
-Other is a fixed flat plate PV system simulation from economic view point by cost evaluation in the world deserts which are Sahara, Negev, Thar, Sonoran, Great Sandy and .Gobi desert.
-Table 3 is a list of these case studies and Fig. 2 shows assumed deserts in the world.
+This study is divided into detailed case studies and economic case studies.
+One is a fixed flat plate and a one axis tracking PV system simulations from economic and environmental view points by using three indices.
+Other is a fixed flat plate PV system simulation from economic view point by cost evaluation.
+Table 3 is a list of these case studies.
+Both case studies are assumed that VLS-PV system is installed in Gobi desert.